Source: MCC 2023-24 Catalog

-The goal of the Medical Assistant Program is to prepare competent entry-level Medical Assistants in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains.
 All Medical Assistant (MA) courses must be passed with a minimum grade of C+ (77%) or better.
 In addition, students must successfully pass 100% of the psychomotor and affective competences in order to pass the course and/or progress in the program.
 A student who passes 100% of the psychomotor and affective competencies in a Medical Assistant course will receive the letter grade received in the theory component of the course as a course grade.
-Students should review the MCC Student Handbook, MCC Medical Assistant website, and Medical Assistant Program Handbook for admission requirements, course progression, grade requirements, and additional information.
-Students must complete a 160 hour unpaid, supervised practicum (MA110) in order to receive credit for the course.
+Students should review the MCC Student Handbook, MCC Medical Assistant website, and Medical Assistant Certificate Program Handbook for admission requirements, course progression, grade requirements, and additional information.
+Students must complete a 160-hour unpaid, supervised practicum (MA110) in order to receive credit for the course.

 Note: All non-MA courses need to be completed with a C or above.

-If you would like more information about the Medical Assisting Program, please contact the Counseling Office in Room 101 or contact Dawn Platt at (231) 777-0548 or firstname.lastname@example.org.
+If you would like more information about the Medical Assistant Certificate Program, please contact the Counseling and Advising Office in Room 1050 or make an appointment at https://www.muskegoncc.edu/counseling-and-advising-center/.
+You can also contact Dawn Platt at (231) 777-0548 or firstname.lastname@example.org.

 Medical Assistant Program Links